System Design Space

 Python project begins

-Guido van Rossum starts a new language at CWI as a practical tool for everyday programming.
+Guido van Rossum starts a new language at CWI as a practical tool for everyday development and automation.

 1991